 costs of compliance with all other statutory, award or other legal or contractual requirements with respect to the Contractor's officers, employees, agents and subcontractors.

-Out of Pocket Expenses (core)
+Out of Pocket Expenses (Core)

 Except as provided for in the Details Schedule, the Contractor shall perform its obligations under the Contract at its own cost and neither the Contractor nor any of its officers, employees, agents and subcontractors will be entitled to be reimbursed for any Out of Pocket Expenses incurred in providing the Services.

-Warranty (core)
+Warranty (Core)

 The Contractor warrants that: